-These costs vary with how many items you sold (e.g. the inventory you bought, the packaging, the delivery charges and the other costs that vary with volume sold).
-Subtract them from your Revenue to find out your Gross Profit (ie how much you have left) to manage your ongoing operations.
+Here’s how the P&L works.
+Your Cost of Goods Sold (COGS) varies with how many items you sold (the inventory you bought, the packaging, the delivery charges, and other costs that vary with volume).
+Subtract them from your revenue to find your gross profit (how much you have left) to manage your ongoing operations.

 Once you understand the relationship between the financial statements, you can make more informed decisions about what to do next to increase your chances of winning the money game.